pietrodn/filter-bubble/slide.md

 Problem: the Internet is showing off what we *want* to see, but not what we *need* to see

+* Algorithms cannot compute "what should be seen" [@morozov2011]
 * What if one day Google could urge us to stop obsessing over Lady Gaga's videos and instead pay attention to Darfur?

+**Let's introduce "moralizing" filters!**

 * Would it be a good idea to make multinational companies **moralizing agents**?
-    * Monopoly of editorial power
-    * **Paternalism**
+    * Paternalistic, technocratic approach
-* Algorithms cannot compute "what should be seen" [@morozov2011]

-We need media that prioritizes **importance** over relevance, but:

-* this requires human intervention and choice
-* using an algorithm is still a non-neutral choice!
+* Active, educated citizens should be able to **autonomously search and retrieve information**
+    * not just "ingest" whatever is thrown at them

 ## Make the algorithms transparent